ebressot/file-checker-iac/README.md

 The PS script sets the current location to localPath, creates the resource group and applies the ARM template.

 Use case examples: Files_Storage_Account.bat

+## Upload_File_BlobContainer.ps1
+PowerShell script to upload a local file to an Azure Blob Container.

+The PS script connects to Azure if necessary, retrieves the storage account context and uploads the file to the Blob Container.

+Use case examples: Upload_TXSXMain_BlobContainer.bat